ignite/cli/docs/guide/blog/connect-blockchain.md

 ## Running the Blockchain and the Client

-Make sure your blog blockchain is still running with `starport chain serve`.
+Make sure your blog blockchain is still running with `ignite chain serve`.

 Install dependencies for your `blogclient`: